- Home

 Coping with kids’ reactions

-It’s natural for children and young people to have lots of different reactions to a cancer diagnosis.
-Talking with them about their reaction gives you a chance to discuss ways of managing their emotions.
+It’s normal for children to have lots of different reactions to a cancer diagnosis.
+Talking with them about their reactions gives you a chance to discuss ways of managing how they’re feeling.
+You will likely have several conversations about cancer as your children’s understanding grows.

 More resources